Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Rotisserie Technique

-Stack marinated chicken on a vertical spit, slow-cook for tenderness, and slice thinly for wraps or plates.
+Stack marinated chicken strips on a vertical spit, slow-cook over medium heat for 2-3 hours, and slice thinly as it browns for wraps or plates, ensuring even cooking and tenderness.

 Grilling Variations

-Grill marinated strips on skewers over medium-high heat for 5-7 minutes per side for a smoky, charred flavor.
+Grill marinated strips on skewers over medium-high heat (400°F/204°C) for 5-7 minutes per side until 165°F (74°C), achieving a smoky, charred flavor for home kitchens without a rotisserie.

 Cooking Methods for Shish Tawook